opulo-inc/docs/docs/openpnp/calibration/index.md

 ## **What you'll need**

 - A LumenPnP with the mechanical and electrical build completed.
+- A smooth, flat surface to operate your machine on.
+The LumenPnP should **always** be used on a flat surface.
 - Read through the [OpenPnP Wiki](https://github.com/openpnp/openpnp/wiki/User-Manual).
 It'll be super important to getting going with your machine. **These docs are meant to augment the OpenPnP docs, not replace them.**

 ## **Next Steps**